Vladislav-Kalinkin/wie/README.md

 At the moment, the project has more than a hundred different plugs made only to build the emulator engine and are not the final solution

+### Core Components

+- **`wie-cpu`** – the CPU core.
+Provides two backends:
+  - **`JitCpu`** (default) – compiles x86‑64 basic blocks into ARM64 machine code via **Cranelift**.
+Compiled blocks are cached and can be chained directly without returning to the dispatcher.
+  - **`IcedCpu`** – an interpreter based on **iced‑x86**, used as fallback for complex instructions or when the JIT is disabled.

+- **`wie-winapi`** – emulation of Windows system calls.
+Contains dozens of handlers for KERNEL32, USER32, GDI32, ADVAPI32, COMCTL32, and other DLLs.
+API dispatch uses a dense integer‑based table (no string comparisons on the hot path).

+- **`wie-runtime`** – manages the execution session: loads the PE, sets up guest memory, installs hooks on fake API addresses, drives the run loop, and maintains the overall state (registers, heap, windows, message queue, etc.).

+- **`wie-pe`** – PE64 parsing, section loading, import table processing, and IAT patching with fake addresses.

+### Execution Flow

+1. **PE Loading**
+   `wie-pe` reads the file, builds the in‑memory image at virtual addresses, and parses the import table.
+Every imported function gets a **fake address** in a reserved region (e.g., `0x7000_0000_0000_xxxx`).
+These addresses are written into the IAT.

+2. **Hook Installation**
+   The entire fake‑address range is covered by a **stop bitmap** (bit = 1 means “stop and hand over to the host handler”).
+For frequently called functions (e.g., `GetLastError`, `EnterCriticalSection`), **guest stubs** (small pieces of machine code) are placed directly in that range, so calls execute entirely in‑guest without stopping.

+3. **Execution Start**
+   Control is transferred to the PE’s entry point. `JitCpu` starts decoding basic blocks from the current `RIP`.
+If a block is “pure” (only GPR ops, simple memory accesses, ALU, branches), it is compiled to ARM64 and executed.
+If the block is complex (SSE, system instructions) or cold, it is interpreted by `IcedCpu`.

+4. **System Call Interception**
+   When execution reaches a fake address (i.e., a call to an imported function), the stop‑bit triggers. `JitCpu` or `IcedCpu` returns control to `RuntimeSession`.
+The session identifies which API was called and invokes the corresponding handler from `wie-winapi`.
+The handler reads arguments from guest registers/stack, performs emulation (often modifying state), and then calls `return_from_win64_api`, which restores `RIP` and `RSP` as if the call returned normally.

+5. **In‑Guest Accelerators**
+   For the hottest APIs (e.g., `malloc`, `memcpy`, `ReadFile`, `HeapAlloc`), actual machine‑code stubs are placed in guest memory and their addresses are written into the IAT instead of the fake ones, with the corresponding stop‑bits cleared.
+This way, calls to these functions never leave the guest context, drastically reducing overhead.
+Implemented in modules `guest_stubs`, `guest_io`, `guest_heap`, and `guest_mbwc`.

+6. **Block Chaining and Shadow Stack**
+   Compiled blocks can call each other directly, bypassing the dispatcher.
+For `call` instructions, a shadow return stack is maintained to improve prediction and speed up `ret` handling.

+7. **Host System Interaction**
+   File system emulation (via “bottles” – root directories mapped to `C:\`) and windowing (fake HWNDs, message queuing) are implemented on the host.
+For example, `CreateFile` opens a file under `WIE_ROOT/drive_c`, while window messages are queued and dispatched through guest WndProc callbacks.

+### JIT Compilation Details

+- **Granularity**: only basic blocks (up to 32 instructions) ending in a branch, call, or return are compiled.
+- **Hotness**: a block is compiled after 100 visits (or immediately for UCRT calls).
+Compiled blocks are cached in a `HashMap`.
+- **SSE2 Support**: common XMM operations (mov, xor, add/sub/mul/div scalar/packed) are compiled; everything else goes to the interpreter.
+- **Fast UCRT Imports**: calls to `malloc`, `free`, `memcpy`, `strlen`, `fwrite`, `fflush`, and `__acrt_iob_func` are compiled as direct host‑function calls, bypassing stops.

+### Memory Management

+- Guest memory is a `HashMap<page_key, Page>` backed by a 4‑level radix table for fast page lookups from JIT code.
+- Heaps are emulated using segregated free‑lists (24 size classes) plus a bump allocator.
+The guest and host heap structures are synchronised via a shared control block in guest memory, allowing the `HeapAlloc/HeapFree` accelerators to run without host stops.

+### Profiling and Debugging

+- Set `WIE_RUNTIME_PROFILE=1` to collect timing statistics (emulation, handlers, resolution) and call counts per API.
+- `WIE_API_JOURNAL=path` writes a log of every API call with register state, useful for comparing backends.

 ## CLI

 ```bash